AviatrixSystems/Docs/HowTos/FAQ.rst

 No more bastion stations and jump hosts, the solution gives user the seamless experience that they enjoy when using the on-prem network.

-In addition, Aviatrix Cloud Gateway supports encryption over AWS Direct Connect and Azure Express Route.
+Aviatrix Cloud Gateway supports encryption over AWS Direct Connect and Azure Express Route.

+In additioin, the product interoperates with any third party IPSEC capable devices, including AWS VGW and Aviatrix's own on-prem virtual appliance CloudN.

 Architecturally, Aviatrix solution is a centrally managed, loosely coupled and globally deployed platform built for the cloud from the ground up.

-**Q2: What are the key benefits?**
+**Q2: What are the key features?**

+-  Manage all your cloud networking requirements from a central controller.

+-  Peering Features

+        -  point and click encrypted peering applied to multi VPCs, multi regions and multi clouds (AWS, Azure and GCloud) enables you to build a partial or full mesh network.

+        -  Transitive peering enables you to build a hub and spoke network with ease.

+        -  Cluster peering enables you to build encrypted tunnel with a performance that scales to 10Gbps.

+-  Site2Cloud Features

+        -  Secure connection to remote branch sites and interoperability with legacy router/firewall device.

+        -  Encryption over AWS Direct Connect and Azure Express Route.

+-  OpenVPN Features

--  Scalable and highly available user VPN solution.
+	-  Scalable and highly available OpenVPN solution.

 	- Integrated with cloud provider native ELB, the solution scales out to unlimited number of users and bandwidth.

 	-  Supports multi factor authentication: DUO, LDAP and OKTA.

 	-  User profile defined dynamic security access rules that allow administrator to determine access privilege of any given user to any resources at the network perimeter.

 	-  Supports Geo VPN for a global VPN solution deployment where a VPN user automatically connects to a nearest VPC.

 	-  Supports wide range of clients: Windows, OSX, Linux, Android, iOS, and Chromebook.

 	-  Supports event logging with SumoLogic, Logstash, Splunk and remote syslog server.

 	-  Supports Split tunnel and full tunnel mode.

 	-  No extra hop to other VPC/VNets.

--  multi VPC, multi region and multi cloud (AWS, Azure and GCloud) encrypted peering enables you to build a full mesh secure network in the cloud with a single click.

 	-  Policy based stateful firewall at the VPC level for both access and deny to apps.

 	-  Environment Stamping solution for repeatable enterprise SaaS deployment.

 	-  Create identical VPC environments with one click for each customer.

 	-  Uniquely mapping and addressing instances for CloudOps and developers access.

 	-  Integrate AWS Route 53 DNS name service for each accessing.

--  Secure connection to remote branch sites and interoperability with legacy router/firewall device.

--  Encryption over AWS Direct Connect and Azure Express Route.
+-  Seucrity Features

+	-  Stateful firewall on each gateway that controls traffic in and out the VPC.

+ 	-  Fully Qualified Domain Name (FQDN) whitelists control Internet bound egress traffic from instances on private subnets.

 **Q3: How do I launch the product?**